-The land upon which we gather is part of the traditional territory of the Lenni-Lenape, called “Lenapehoking.”
+The land upon which we gather is the homeland of the Lenape people.

-The Lenape People lived in harmony with one another upon this territory for thousands of years.
-During the colonial era and early federal period, many were removed west and north, but some also remain among the continuing historical tribal communities of the region: The Nanticoke Lenni-Lenape Tribal Nation; the Ramapough Lenape Nation; and the Powhatan Renape Nation, The Nanticoke of Millsboro Delaware, and the Lenape of Cheswold Delaware.
+Many Lenape were forcibly removed west and north by Europeans settler-colonists starting in the 1600s.
+However, in addition to individuals of Native American heritage, there are state recognized tribal communities that continue to endure in this the region: The Nanticoke Lenni-Lenape Tribal Nation; the Ramapough Lenape Nation; and the Powhatan Renape Nation, the Nanticoke of Millsboro Deleware, and the Lenape of Cheswold Delaware.